semihberat/YOLOv11-NumberPlateRecognition/README.md

 - `license_plate_detection_documentation.md`: Documentation for the license plate detection and OCR workflow.
 - `mAP_and_IOU_explanation.ipynb`: Notebook explaining IoU and mAP metrics with LaTeX-rendered equations.

+if you could not see the notebook you can look at https://www.kaggle.com/code/semihberaterdoan/license-plate-recognition-with-yolov11m

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.